 This topic describes how to import reports from Jupyter Notebooks and use them with live data in LabKey Server.
-A docker image is configured that will essentially apply the command 'jupyter nbconvert' to allow generating output files from a Jupyter notebook file.
-When configured correctly, a Jupyter Report scripting engine can be added and authorized users will see a Jupyter Reports
+By configuring a Jupyter scripting engine, you can add a Jupyter Reports

 option on the